morlandi/django-encrypted-json-fields/README.md

 This is a fork of <https://gitlab.com/lansharkconsulting/django/django-encrypted-model-fields>, which in turn was a fork of <https://github.com/foundertherapy/django-cryptographic-fields>.

-It has been renamed, and updated to properly support Python3 and latest versions of Django.
+It has been renamed, and updated to properly support Python3 and the latest versions of Django.

 `django-encrypted-json-fields` is set of fields that wrap standard